Costs & Contracts

 Residents can choose to pay a combination of a RAC and a DAC for their accommodation costs.

-The Deferred Management Fee (DMF) allows the resident to move into a retirement community and benefit from the communal facilities, management and services, all at a lower entry price than would otherwise be possible.
-The fee is deferred and deducted when the resident sells the unit, or transfers to another Aveo retirement or aged care living option.
+The exit fee (also known as a deferred management fee ‘DMF’ or departure fee) allows a resident to move into an Aveo community and benefit from the communal facilities, management and services.
+The exit fee is deferred and deducted when a resident’s occupancy payment is refunded to them.
 In essence, residents can enjoy now, and pay later.

-The DMF, which is one of our only forms of income, is used to keep our business strong, and ensures we can continue to provide the level of lifestyle our residents enjoy now, and into the future.
-Depending on the contract you choose it is calculated over your first 2, 3 or 5 years of living with Aveo and is capped at 25% or 35% .
-The DMF may contribute to:
+The exit fee, which is one of Aveo’s only forms of income, is used to keep our business strong and ensures we can continue to provide the lifestyle our residents enjoy now, and into the future.
+Depending on the retirement village contract you choose (Aveo Essentials, Aveo Way and Aveo Certainty) the exit fee is calculated over the first 2, 3 or 5 years of living in your home in an Aveo community and is capped at 25% or 35% of the occupancy payment you have paid.
+The exit fee may contribute to:

 No hassles when leaving